 - If you are feeling wicked you can pour a couple of tablespoons of amaretto over the top when it cools a little.

-The recipe above will easily feed 8 as a dessert but it also doubles very successfully for larger gatherings.
-Tastes great served with sliced oranges and creme fraiche.
+The recipe above will easily feed 8 as a dessert but the quantities also double very successfully for larger gatherings.
+Tastes great served with berries and creme fraiche.